Best FDM Printers 2026: Top 3D Printer Picks by Tier

 $300-700: Mid-Tier

 This is where the best value sits right now.
 The Bambu Lab A1 Mini and the Bambu Lab P1S are both in or near this range depending on current promotions, and they redefined what mid-range can mean.
+Our Bambu Lab A1 Mini review covers the speed, AMS Lite multi-color, and reliability tradeoffs in detail.

 What to expect at this price: